vegardht/vegardtorstad/content/publication/journal-article/index.md

 ---
-title: "Participation, Ambition and Compliance: Can the Paris Agreement Solve the Effectiveness Trilemma?"
+title: "Participation, Ambition and Compliance Can the Paris Agreement Solve the Effectiveness Trilemma?"
 authors:
 - admin
 author_notes: